prophile/diana-ch/README.md

-libdiana
+diana-ch
 ========

-A library for talking to Artemis SBS servers.
+A program for driving Artemis SBS ships with a CH Products yoke.